frejoel/bmffparse/README.md

 # ISO Base Media File Format Parser
+Parses boxes/atoms from the following specs plus a few others.
-ISO/IEC 14496-12:2015
+ISO/IEC 14496-12:2015 (ISO BMFF File Format)
+ISO/IEC 23001-7:2016 (Common Encryption in ISO BMFF)

 ## Overview
-This library is intended for content analysis.
+This library is intended for content analysis of Mp4/fMp4 files.

 This software is licensed under an MIT license.
 See the LICENSE file for licensing information.